nikic/nikic.github.com/_posts/2011-12-27-Dont-be-STUPID-GRASP-SOLID.markdown

 ---
 layout: post
-title: Don't be STUPID: GRASP SOLID!
+title: "Don't be STUPID: GRASP SOLID!"
-excerpt: Introducing STUPID: Singleton, Tight Coupling, Untestability, Premature Optimization, Indescriptive Naming, Duplication.
+excerpt: "Introducing STUPID: Singleton, Tight Coupling, Untestability, Premature Optimization, Indescriptive Naming, Duplication."
 ---
 Ever heard of [SOLID][1] code?
 Probably: It is a term describing a collection of design principles for "good code" that was coined by Robert C. Martin (aka ["uncle bob"][2]), our beloved evangelist